mohd-meraj-khan/LBM-for-scattering/README.md

 ### $a/ \lambda = 0.5$

-Here we fix the $a / \lambda$ value and vary the dielectric constant values.
-For perfect conductor, the value of dielectric constant is infinty.
-Therefore by increasing the value of dielectric constant the solution approaches the solution of conducting cylinder.
+Here, we keep the $a / \lambda$ value fixed and vary the dielectric constant.
+In the case of a perfect conductor, the dielectric constant is infinite.
+As we increase the dielectric constant, the solution approaches that of a conducting cylinder.

 <p align="center">